pablo-lamtenzan/Famine/README.md

 # TO DO
 - The code is only written in C i have obiouslly to write it in ASM x64
 - Some Makefile
-- Project is not readdy to be corrected i just wanna understand howw to do it
+- Project is not readdy to be corrected i've just wanted to understand how to do it